Presented at the Asbestos Disease Awareness Organization (ADAO) Press Conference in Washington, D.C. on April 4, 2013

 - What asbestos-containing products are being manufactured in the U.S.?

-- Where are the asbestos-containing products being used in or exported from the U.S.?
+- What asbestos-containing products are being used in the USA?

 What seems simple isn’t always easy.
 I have been unable to get answers to any of my questions due to U.S. Code Title 13, Chapter 9, Section 301(g), which protects the confidentiality of export data collected by the U.S. Census Bureau.
 This roadblock led me to a different question: Why is the United States “dependent on imports to meet manufacturing needs,” as the U.S. Geological Survey (USGS) states?